Email FacebookTwitterMenu burgerClose thin

 You make passive gains when passive activities generate revenue.
 Passive losses occur when a passive activity loses money.

-The IRS defines two kinds of passive activity.
-First, a trade or business in which you don’t materially participate.
-Material participation is usually defined as putting less than 500 hours of work into the business over the course of the year, or otherwise being involved with the business on a “regular, continuous and substantial basis.”
-Second, rental properties even if you do materially participate in running and renting the property.
+Owning rental properties is also considered a passive activity, even if you do materially participate in running and renting the property.
 The complete rules for material participation and property rental are beyond the scope of this article, but you can find them in IRS guidance 925.

 In general, a passive activity needs to be a business, enterprise or trade in which you have invested.
 For example, vehicle, equipment and real estate rentals are common examples of a passive activity.
 The same is true for a business in which you’re a financial backer but not an active employee.
 This means that, from a tax standpoint, “passive income” differs from its common usage.
 It does not refer to securities-based returns such as dividends or capital gains.
-Nor does it refer to salary, wages, contract payments or other labor-based income.
+Passive income also does not refer to salary, wages, contract payments or other labor-based earnings.
 It is narrowly defined as business-based revenue in which you did not materially participate.

 This works similarly to calculating capital gains.
 At the end of each year, you add up all of your total passive gains and deduct your total passive losses.
 You pay taxes on any net profits.